sa5387de-cloud/CSIS2430-Project2/docs/proj_2_pseudocode.md

 # Project 2 Pseudocode

-The following pseudocode describes the general flow of the program.

-Start program
+Start Program

-Initialize program variables
+Initialize required variables

-Read input data
+Read input from user or input source

-Validate input
+Validate the input

 If input is valid
-    Process the data using program logic
+    Process the input using program logic
+    Store the results
 Else
     Display an error message

-Generate output results
+Generate output based on processed data

-Display results to the user
+Display the output to the user

-End program
+End Program